 Links to Other Sites

 The Diabetes SA website contains links to other websites that are not controlled by Diabetes SA.
 While care has been taken in providing these links, Diabetes SA is not responsible for the content on those sites and does not necessarily endorse their content.
 It is the responsibility of the web user to make their own decisions about the accuracy, reliability, relevance and correctness of information found.
-In general Diabetes SA will only link to government or not-for-profit websites.
+In general Diabetes SA will only link to government or not-for-profit websites or partners affiliated to the organisation.

 Complaints and enquiries